mozilla/experimenter-docs/docs/jetstream/configuration.md

 [metrics]
 # Metrics to compute for each daily analysis window.
 # Defined as a list of strings.
 The string should be the "slug" of the metric,
-# which is the name of the Metric object defined in mozanalysis, or the name
+# which is the name of the metric defined in `definitions/`, or the name
 # of the metric definition section in this config file (see below).
 daily = []